Permission overview¶

 method.

-In the following example the user does not have access to the controller unless they have the section/view
+In the following example the user doesn't have access to the controller unless they have the section/view

 1 2 3 4 5 6 7 |